-All Bollgard 3 crops and cotton refuges are to be planted into moisture or watered-up in a twelve-week window between November 15 to May 15 for the Leichhardt, Leichhardt West, Flinders, Normanby River, Gilbert and Wiso regions and December 1 and May 30 in the Ord River Region.
-For all other valleys, Bollgard 3 crops are to be planted into moisture or watered-up in an eight-week window between November 15 and May 15.
-It is preferable for all regions, that all refuge is planted in the 2-week period prior to planting Bollgard 3.
+All Bollgard 3 crops and cotton refuges are to be planted into moisture or watered-up in an eight week window between December 1 and May 30.
 Valley boundaries will be determined by Monsanto and TIMS.
 Within each valley, the start date of the planting window will be determined by Monsanto and TIMS in consultation with local growers and reflected in a regionally amended "Bollgard 3 Planting Window Variation Notice" issued by Monsanto.